Mohd-Taha/ClusteringModel/README.md

   - Customers with Cluster_Labels 2 are the customers with high number of transactions as compared to other customers.
   - Customers with Cluster_Labels 2 are frequent buyers.
   - Customers with Cluster_Labels 0 are not recent buyers and hence least of importance from business point of view

+(SCREENSHOTS FOR THE INFERENCE CAN BE SEEN IN REPORT)